 \section{Abstract}

-In this work we analyze the application of the analytical gluon distribution based on the double asymptotic scaling for the photoproduction of vector mesons in coherent $pp$, $pA$ and $AA$ collisions at the LHC energies using the color dipole formalism.
-Predictions for the rapidity distribution are presented for $\rho^0$ and $J/ \psi$, $\psi (2S)$ and $\Upsilon (1S)$ photoproduction.
-An analysis on the uncertainties associated to different implementation of dipole-proton amplitude is performed.
+In this paper, we analyze the application of an analytical gluon distribution based on double-asymptotic scaling to the photoproduction of vector mesons in coherent $pp$, $pA$, and $AA$ collisions at LHC energies, using the color dipole formalism.
+Predictions for the rapidity distribution are presented for $\rho^0$, $J/ \psi$, $\psi (2S)$, and $\Upsilon (1S)$ mesons photoproduction.
+An analysis of the uncertainties associated with different implementations of the dipole--proton amplitude is performed.
 The vector meson photoproduction accompanied by electromagnetic dissociation is also analyzed.